ericbulloch/kwmd/concepts/artificial_intelligence.md

 - Explain broad cyber security concepts.
 This includes going into details on parts that do not make much sense or areas of a concept that I am very new to.
 - Analyze results from tools to help show me what the output means.
 Each tool outputs things in different ways and having a tool that can provide feedback about the output has been very valuable for learning.
+- Getting a different perspective.
+I am like any other person and I miss things.
+AI has been useful when I provide it with output from scans and my own analysis on the output regarding what steps I have done.
+AI has given me additional considerations that might yield good results.
+I don't know what I don't know and AI can show me areas that are a blind spot for me.